 Our Annual Greek Festival is made possible by the combined efforts of many volunteers – just like you!
 The success of our festival depends on the support of all our parishioners.
 Please set aside some time to help your Cathedral during this major once-a-year fundraiser.Volunteer Registration

 Make, bake and taste a full-course meal using classic Greek recipes used during the Greek Festival.
-Choose from 3 sessions in 2014: Thursday,May 15 at 4:00pm, Saturday, May 17 at 11:00am and Saturday, May 17 at 3:00pm.
+Choose from 2 sessions in 2015: Thursday,May 14 at 4:30pm and Friday, May 15 at 4:30pm at the AHEPA Lodge.
 Classes run around 90 minutes, please arrive 15 minutes early.

 Participation is limited to 50 per class. $40 includes the class and the meal.
 Register by clicking the “Register Now” button below or by calling 635-8013 or 339-3296 or 440-0500.

 The Norfolk Greek Festival began as part of the 75th anniversary of the Annunciation Cathedral in 1986.
 Its origin dates back to the early 1950’s when the Hellenic Woman’s Club (a leading organization of the Annunciation Cathedral) began operating its weekend bazaar.
 The ladies of that organization spent endless hours selecting the most popular recipes for the delicious Greek foods and pastries that were served at the bazaar.
 Below are the men that had the vision to expand the “weekend bazaar” to the present Greek Festival of today.

 He was the first Chairman in 1986 and he continued to chair it continuously for the first 15 years.
 As the leader, it was his job to suggest changes while others implemented but always took the blame if they didn't work.
 Presently, he is still very active in supporting the festival.